 THE OLDEST TAVERN IN AMERICA

 White Horse Tavern opened in 1673 and to this day maintains its distinctly Colonial clapboard walls and gambrel roof.
-For more than 100 years, the building served as the meeting place of the colony's General Assembly, Criminal Court and City Council.
-Today, you'll find a seasonal menu of classics with a modern twist, all alongside cavernous fireplaces and some tales of a haunted history.
+For more than 100 years, the building served as the meeting place of the colony's General Assembly, Criminal Court, and City Council.
+Today, you'll find a seasonal menu of classics with a modern twist, all alongside cavernous fireplaces and some tales of haunted history.

 MORE ICONIC SITES:

 Historic walking tours throughout the city are offered June through October by the Newport Historical Society.
 All tours depart from The Brick Market Museum & Shop and last approximately 75 minutes.
 Arrive early and head inside the award-winning museum housed in the 1763 Brick Market for an engaging introduction to Newport's rich history.